Milngavie to Fort William in 9 Stages

 An oasis.
-This four star hotel features stellar service, modern rooms and a fantastic restaurant.
+This 4-star hotel features stellar service, modern rooms and a fantastic restaurant.
 A favorite among West Highland Way walkers.

 Highland Getaway Inn

-A four star bed and breakfast, this family run establishment has stylish rooms with ensuite facilities.
+A 4-star bed and breakfast, this family-run establishment has stylish rooms with en suite facilities.
 Breakfast is lavish and the hosts spoil you!

 Level : Low